 - You must identify potential hazards associated with your business and introduce which will control the risks and to ensure food safety

-Schedule 4 of The Food Hygiene (England) Regulations 2006 requires certain foods to be held at temperatures that will prevent the growth of harmful bacteria.
+Schedule 4 of The Food Safety and Hygiene (England) Regulations 2013 requires certain foods to be held at temperatures that will prevent the growth of harmful bacteria.

 It is an offence to allow food to be kept at temperatures that would cause a risk to health, so you must make sure foods that need temperature control are kept at the right temperature.

 - Foods that need to be kept hot should be kept at 63°C or above

 - Foods that need to be kept cold should be kept at 8°C or below (preferably at 5°C or below)